cybex-gmbh/laravel-protector/README.md

 ## Migration guide from Protector v1.x to v2.x

+Likelihood of impact: high

+- If your app does not explicitly require the laravel/sanctum package, upgrading Protector to version 2.x may also upgrade Sanctum to version 3.x.
+This will require you to follow its [upgrade guide](https://github.com/laravel/sanctum/blob/3.x/UPGRADE.md).
+Alternatively you can explicitly require laravel/sanctum ^2.4 in your app to lock its version.

 Likelihood of impact: low

 - Access to the formerly public methods getGitRevision(), getGitHeadDate() or getGitBranch() is now protected.